trulia/choroplethr/README.md

 ### The `choroplethr_acs` function

 `choroplethr` was originally created to facilitate viewing data collected by the US Census Bureau - specifically the [American Community Survey (ACS)](https://www.census.gov/acs/www/).
-ACS data is referenced by table id.
-For example, the list of 2007-2011 American Community Survey 5-Year Estimates, with corresponding table ids, can be accessed [here](http://factfinder2.census.gov/faces/help/jsf/pages/metadata.xhtml?lang=en&type=dataset&id=dataset.en.ACS_11_5YR#).
-Then you can make a choroplethr of ACS data with the `choroplethr_acs` function like this:
+The ACS collects a massive amount of data and references it by table id.  can be viewed here [here](http://factfinder2.census.gov/faces/help/jsf/pages/metadata.xhtml?lang=en&type=dataset&id=dataset.en.ACS_11_5YR#).
+You can create a choropleth of an ACS table by calling `choroplethr_acs` with a table name as the first parameter and the level of detail you want as the second parameter.
+The second parameter must be one of `state`, `county` or `zip`.
+Here are a few examples:

 ```
 # total population, state level